 Sun exposure is important for everyone in the family but so is summer sun safety!
 Sunlight is essential in getting your essential daily amount of vitamin D. It doesn’t take very much time in the sun each day to get what is needed, though.
-15 minutes of daily sun exposure is plenty to get the vitamin D you need to help you better absorb calcium for stronger bones.
+According to Science Daily, 15 minutes of daily sun exposure in the summer months is plenty to get the vitamin D you need to help you better absorb calcium for stronger bones.

 Even though everyone needs some sun exposure, it is important to be careful about exposing yourself and your family to too much sun.